Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

 **Text processing commands** are command languages used to manipulate text and simplify complex data.

   - Text processing commands have many capabilities to simplify working with complex data, such as:

     - Substituting text.

     - Filtering lines of text.

     - Delimiting text.

-  - Multiple text processing commands are already built-in to the terminal, such as `cut`, `awk` and `sed`.
+  - Multiple text processing commands are already built-in to the terminal, such as `cut`, `awk`, and `sed`.

-Other command languages can also manipulate text, such as Python and C++.
-Note that there are other command languages can also manipulate text, such as Python and C++.
+**Note:** There are other command languages that can also manipulate text, such as Python and C++.
 These are designed for programming, such as for running web applications.

 Text processing provides the following three benefits over programming languages: